 Refunds are assessed separately.

 It is important to note that an approved release does not mean you will be automatically approved for a refund.
 If you believe you are eligible for a refund, you will need to apply directly through the Division of Student Administration (DSA)'s Fees and Information site.
-See information about Deakin's Tuition Fee and Refund Policy.

 If you are not yet enrolled in your Deakin University award course, you may apply for a refund via this application form.
 Refunds will be assessed according to the Tuition fee, fee refund and privacy policies.